Have there been changes to this year’s ceremonies?

 What happens after Commencement?

-Where do I go to assemble for the Hooding Ceremony?
+Where do I go to assemble for the Doctoral Ceremony?

-Who invests the hoods of Doctoral candidates at the Hooding Ceremony?
+Who invests the hoods of candidates at the Doctoral Ceremony?

-Either the department head or the department's representative invests the hoods, along with the chancellor, host of the event.
+Either the department head or the department’s representative invests the hoods.

 Further questions?
 Please send a note to firstname.lastname@example.org.